-Keeping our working area and the environment tidy increases the safety and quality of life of our employees.
-At the same time, we create a pleasant atmosphere around the operating units of HB Grandi.
-It is HB Grandi’s policy to support all activities in Vopnafjörður, Akranes and Reykjavík that in some manner relate to the company or are of importance to the communities.
+Keeping our work environment clean improves our staff’s safety and quality of life.
+It also contributes to a healthier atmosphere at our places of work.
+It is HB Grandi’s policy to support activities in Vopnafjörður, Akranes and Reykjavík that in some manner relate to the company or are of importance to the communities.
 HB Grandi seeks to support Icelandic culture and society and has participated in various projects that relate to the development and infrastructure of the community.

 HB Grandi actively participates in promoting development and progress in the community by supporting worthy causes.
 The projects are diverse, and through them, HB Grandi supports projects such as search and rescue operations, cultural activities and innovation and education relating to fisheries operations.